baziotis/metap/README.md

 python client.py
 ```

 to produce `test.py`.
-And then we run it:
+Then, we run it:

 ```bash
 python test.py